 I do research in low-dimensional topology, exploring what knots and surfaces can tell us about the strange world of 4-dimensional topology.
 You can see me talk about my work here (5 minutes, for a general audience, as part of the College of Natural Science's 'Science in a Flash' event at Rice) or here (30 minutes, for an audience of topologists, as part of the Trends in Low-Dimensional Topology series).
 You can find out more about my research here.

-I grew up outside of Washington, DC in Arlington, VA, where for seven years I attended the H-B Woodlawn program, an alternative public school program, graduating in 2008.
+I grew up outside of Washington, DC in Arlington, VA, where for seven years I attended H-B Woodlawn, an alternative public school program, graduating in 2008.

 I then attended Pomona College in Claremont, CA for four years, except for a semester spent at the Budapest Semester in Mathematics program in Budapest, Hungary.
 I graduated in May 2012 after doing a senior thesis with Erica Flapan.